ebd622/fe-samples/observabels/README.md

 # Observables

+**Observable** in Angular is an object impoeted from third-paerty library RxJS.
+It follows the *observable design pattern*.

 Angular makes use of observables as an interface to handle a variety of common asynchronous operations. </br>
 For example: